radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 > **Note:** Passwords must be a minimum of 12 characters, contain at least 1 special character, contain lower and upper case letters, and contain at least 1 number.

-Depending on the strength of your password, you will receive a notification that your password is **(requires definitions from Prashanth)**:
+Depending on the complexity and strength of your password, you will receive a notification that your password is "Weak", "Fair", "Good", or "Strong".
+It is recommended that you adjust the password until you receive a "Strong" rating.

-- Weak:
-- Fair:
-- Good:
-- Strong:

 ![image description](images/strong-password.png)